Glossary of Wood Words

 Splitter: A thin vertical plate positioned directly behind a tablesaw blade to prevent the kerf from closing up and pinching the blade during a cutting operation.
 The splitter can be part of the saw's guard assembly or a separate device.

 Spray-mount adhesive: An aerosol glue often used to adhere paper patterns to workpieces.
 Many types exist; for woodworking, choose the artist's variety, which temporarily bonds well and allows the pattern to peel away, shown be;pw.
 Always spray the adhesive on the pattern, not the wood.

 Squeeze-out: The small bead of glue that gets pushed out of a joint under clamping pressure.
 Remove this glue by wiping it away, being careful not to spread it, before the glue dries.
 Or, scrape it off using a chisel or other blade after the glue skins over.

 Stile: A vertical member of a cabinet or door frame.

 Stopblock: Commonly, this is a small block, clamped or temporarily-affixed to a fence or machine surface.
-It either holds a workpiece firmly in position, or limits the distance it can travel during machining operations, shown right.
+It either holds a workpiece firmly in position, or limits the distance it can travel during machining operations, shown below.
 Stopblocks also can be attached to a workpiece to limit the movement of a tool, such as a router.